humdrum-tools/humdrum-documentation/rep/barlines/index.md

  Partial barlines (rendered as a short vertical stroke across the top of the staff) are signified by the single greve character (`` ` ``).
  \"Invisible\" barlines are signified by the minus sign (`-`).
-In addition, barlines may be associated with repetition marks \-- pointing left, right, or in both directions.
+In addition, barlines may be associated with repetition marks &mdash;
+ pointing left, right, or in both directions.
 The repeat sign is denoted by the colon character `:`).
 (Note that this repeat sign is a *visual* signifier, rather than a logical signifier of repetition; see